 - Reviews of books, movies, musical recordings,. works of art, etc.

-Your searches themselves could begin with the title of the book or short story and that may be sufficient, or searching by the author's name of by terms that describe your research focus or thesis could work as well.
+Your searches could begin with the title of the book or short story and that may be sufficient, or your search could begin with the author's name or by terms that describe your research focus or thesis could work as well.

 For example, a search for "Romeo and Juliet" or "William Shakespeare" or "gender AND 'Romeo and Juliet'" will all "work" to some extent as searches, but you will need to decide how focused you want your results list to be.

 Also, look for options or limit your search to "full-text" articles or by a certain time-span or type of publication - "literary criticism" and "work overviews" might be useful options.